tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [Fix] Bugfixes with the logos in the self-service

-* [Upd] waptexit : don't cancel tasks on CloseQuery
+* [Upd] waptexit: don't cancel tasks on CloseQuery

 * [Upd] patch server.py earlier to avoid "execute cannot be used while an asynchronous query is underway"